 Reasoning

-Reasoning ability is the glue that holds the cognitive structures together.
+The reasoning ability is the glue that holds the cognitive structures together.
 Perception, knowledge acquisition, interpretation and envisioning all rely to a certain extent on the ability to reason from uncertain data.
-As application tasks become more complex the need to provide task and mission level reasoning increases.
+As application tasks become more complex the need to provide task and mission-level reasoning increases.